The Green Mountains Natural Area

 The Green Mountains Natural Area, which includes the Sutton Mountain Range, is internationally important.
-Thea area is one of the last unfragmented wilderness areas in southern Quebec.
+It is one of the last unfragmented wilderness areas in southern Quebec.
 It is also a key link in the Appalachian range, which stretches from Georgia to the Gaspé Peninsula.
 With its variety of ecosystems and species, this area is a priceless natural treasure.

 In 2001, with assistance from Appalachian Corridor, the Nature Conservancy of Canada (NCC) made an initial purchase of 1,140 acres (460 hectares) in the Sutton Mountain Range.
 The purchase was funded in part by the Fondation Hydro-Québec pour l’environnement, along with other partners.
 In 2004, after a major community outreach campaign, lands formerly owned by Domtar were also acquired with generous contributions from the Government of Quebec and many private donors.

-Other purchases followed, creating the largest area of private land conservation area in Quebec.
+Other purchases followed, creating the largest area of private land conservation in Quebec.
 The Green Mountains Nature Reserve now stretches over 16,060 acres (6,500 hectares).
 The conservation work extends beyond the nature reserve, thanks to the work of 14 conservation groups.
 Together, these groups have protected more than 24,710 acres (10,000 hectares) in the Appalachian corridor.
 NCC aims to improve public access to these lands through the creation of a network of hiking trails, new access points and information brochures.

-Within the reserve is found Fullerton Pond (l'étang aux herbages).
-It also features many brooks and streams, including the Singer and Ruiter brooks, which offer prime habitat for stream salamanders.
+The reserve's Fullerton Pond (l'étang aux herbages) features many brooks and streams, including the Singer and Ruiter brooks, which offer prime habitat for stream salamanders.
 Four major mountain peaks tower over a forest of deciduous trees (birch, beech, ash and maple).
-Higher up, the forest evolves into a mixed forest (fir, spruce and birch).
+Higher up, the forest evolves into a mixed forest of fir, spruce and birch.